We have been fortunate that George has shared his talents

 with her sister, daughters and six grandchildren.

-clarinet that was last played at Williston High and last seen
+relocated her clarinet that was last played at Williston High

-lessons and has been blowing up a storm ever since!
+took some refresher lessons and has been blowing up a storm

 "I'm not perfect yet but what's a squeak among friends?